Give a Dog a Bean review: here’s why I did!

 But as with any dog food, it’s not just whether I like it.
 I might think it’s the best dog food in the world, but if my dog doesn’t like the taste, she’s not going to want to eat it!
 Fortunately, she does like it very much and happily munches her way through her mealtimes.
 Not only that, she suffers no negative consequences from doing so which, after years of discomfort for her, is a great result all round.

-So this food is perfect for dogs who suffer from gut and skin issues because of its careful formulation, but it’s equally good for those without sensitivities too and I would certainly recommend it if you’re looking for a wholesome, tasty and nutritious food for you dog.
+So this food is perfect for dogs who suffer from gut and skin issues because of its careful formulation, but it’s equally good for those without sensitivities too and I would certainly recommend it if you’re looking for a wholesome, tasty, plant-based nutritious food for your dog.

 Penny Barkas